Healthy Homes Assessment Tamatea

 Rental Property Home Assessments Tamatea

-Areas of rental properties that are impacted by the Healthy Homes Standards in Tamatea include each:
+Areas of rental properties that are impacted with the Healthy Homes Standard in Tamatea include each:

 • Bedroom